ra1028/swiftui-atom-properties/README.md

 </details>

-Some modifiers in SwiftUI seem to cause an internal memory leak if it captures `self` implicitly or explicitly.
+In iOS 15 or lower, some modifiers in SwiftUI seem to cause an internal memory leak if it captures `self` implicitly or explicitly.
 To avoid that bug, make sure that `self` is not captured when using those modifiers.
 Below are the list of modifiers I found that cause memory leaks:

 - [`refreshable(action:)`](https://developer.apple.com/documentation/SwiftUI/View/refreshable(action:))